Green anaconda

-The green anaconda (Eunectes murinus), also known as the giant emerald anaconda, common anaconda, common water boa or sucuri, is a boa species found in South America.
-It is the heaviest and one of the longest known extant snake species.
-No subspecies are currently recognized.
+The green anaconda (Eunectes murinus), also known as the giant anaconda, emerald anaconda, common anaconda, common water boa, northern green anaconda, or akayima, is a semi-aquatic boa species found in South America and the Caribbean island of Trinidad.
+It is the largest, heaviest, and one of the longest snakes in the world.
 Like all boas, it is a non-venomous constrictor.

-The term "anaconda" often refers to this species, though the term could also apply to other members of the genus Eunectes.
+The term "anaconda" often refers to this species, though this term also applies to other members of the genus Eunectes.
 Fossils of the snake date back to the Late Pleistocene in the Gruta do Urso locality.